Solar Returns 1

 Solar Returns Feature

-On this first page of our Solar Returns Feature, we offer our preferred techniques and key points to consider when interpreting Solar Returns, as well as an example Solar Return interpretation.
-Note that we sometimes abbreviate “Solar Returns” as “SR”.
+On this first page of our Solar Returns Feature, you’ll find my preferred techniques and key points to consider when interpreting Solar Returns, as well as an example Solar Return interpretation.
+Note that I sometimes abbreviate “Solar Returns” as “SR”.

-On page 2 of our Solar Returns Feature, we offered a second example of a Solar Return at work.
+On page 2 of our Solar Returns Feature, a second example of a Solar Return at work.

-On page 3 of our Solar Returns Feature, we discuss more techniques for fine-tuning a Solar Return analysis.
+On page 3 of our Solar Returns Feature, more techniques for fine-tuning a Solar Return analysis.

-On page 4 of our Solar Returns Feature, we offer interpretations of the Ascendant sign in the Solar Return chart, as well as the natal house brought to the Solar Ascendant.
+On page 4 of our Solar Returns Feature, interpretations of the Ascendant sign in the Solar Return chart, as well as the natal house brought to the Solar Ascendant.

-On page 5 of our Solar Returns Feature, we offer interpretations of the Solar Return Sun in aspect to other Solar Return planets and points.
+On page 5 of our Solar Returns Feature, interpretations of the Solar Return Sun in aspect to other Solar Return planets and points.

-On page 6 of our Solar Returns Feature, we discuss the importance of the Moon in the Solar Return chart, by sign, house, and aspect.
+On page 6 of our Solar Returns Feature, the importance of the Moon in the Solar Return chart, by sign, house, and aspect.

-On page 7 of our Solar Returns Feature, we compare books and suggest resources for interpreting Solar Returns.
+On page 7 of our Solar Returns Feature, comparison of books and suggestion of resources for interpreting Solar Returns.

 It is especially important to have an accurate birth time when working with Return charts.

 Note that astrologers work with lunar returns and planetary returns as well.
-We interpret Venus Returns here.
+I interpret Venus Returns here.

 Keys to Interpreting Solar Returns: